harshit-singhania/fastapi-social-media-api/notes.md

     * the api creates a test signature by combining the header and payload recieved from the user along with the api secret which resides in the api server.
     * the api compares the test signature and then compares it to the signature recieved from the user
     * if they match then the token is valid.

+## SQL RELATIONSHIPS

+1. in a traditional application we need to tie the post and the user who created the post which allows to assosciate the user and his post together.
+2. for this we specify a foreign key (user_id) into the posts table.